-7.2.2 Required Actions.
-As used herein, "Required Actions" are those intended actions, activities or improvements that Grantor determines in Grantor's sole discretion exercised in good faith are required on the Property by any one or more of the following: (a) the Commission, FERC, or any other governmental entity having jurisdiction over Grantor's use, ownership, operation, or management of the Property, including the Hydro Project Activities, or (b) any Applicable Law (as defined in Section 8), or (c) any Third Party Use Agreements, or (d) to comply with professional practices, standards and/or policies governing the Hydro Project Activities.
-All references in this
+6.2.2 Required Actions.
+As used herein, "Required Actions" are those intended actions, activities or improvements that Grantor determines, in Grantor's sole discretion exercised in good faith, are required on the Property by any one or more of the following: (a) FERC or any other governmental entity having jurisdiction over Grantor's use, ownership, operation, or management of the Property, or (b) any Applicable Law (as defined in Section 7) as well as incidental access on, over, and across the Property.